jagrider/Chirp/README.md

 **Chirp** is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: **X** hours spent in total
+Time spent: **14** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User sees app icon in home screen and styled launch screen
+- [x] User sees app icon in home screen and styled launch screen
-- [ ] User can sign in using OAuth login flow
+- [x] User can sign in using OAuth login flow
-- [ ] User can Logout
+- [x] User can Logout
-- [ ] Data model classes
+- [x] Data model classes
-- [ ] User can view last 20 tweets from their home timeline with the user profile picture, username, tweet text, and timestamp.
+- [x] User can view last 20 tweets from their home timeline with the user profile picture, username, tweet text, and timestamp.
-- [ ] User can pull to refresh.
+- [x] User can pull to refresh.
-- [ ] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
+- [x] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
-- [ ] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
+- [x] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.

 The following **stretch** features are implemented:

-- [ ] The current signed in user will be persisted across restarts
+- [x] The current signed in user will be persisted across restarts
-- [ ] Each tweet should display the relative timestamp for each tweet "8m", "7h"
+- [x] Each tweet should display the relative timestamp for each tweet "8m", "7h"
-- [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 - [ ] Links in tweets are clickable.
-- [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
+- [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

 The following **additional** features are implemented:

+- [x] Custom navbar design with Twitter blue & Twitter logo (+1-3pts)
 - [ ] List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. How to update *all* tweets in the array without having to reload them completely
+2. How to change the UI based on user gestures

 ## Video Walkthrough